 To create the shortcut, click on the menu icon (three vertical dots) on the top right of the Chrome window, and choose Settings.
-Scroll down to ‘Search Engines’, then click ‘Manage search engines…’.
+Scroll down to “Search Engines,” then click “Manage search engines…”.

-Type Google Maps into the first box, whatever text shortcut you want to use into the second box (I use gm), https://www.google.com/maps/search/%s into the last box, and click Done.
+Type Google Maps into the first box, whatever text shortcut you want to use into the second box (I use maps), https://www.google.com/maps/search/%s into the last box, and click Done.

 Near Enough Is Good Enough

-It doesn’t get things right all the time… but then again, neither do I. More often than not, though, it helps me track down what I’m after without having to think too hard about it.
+It doesn’t get things right all the time, but then again, neither do I. More often than not, though, it helps me track down what I’m after without having to think too hard about it.

 Make Home and Work Have a Whole New Meaning

-Instead, change one to be the address of your current accommodation, by clicking or tapping on the menu icon, then choosing ‘Your Places’.
-It only takes a few seconds, and makes it much easier to find your way ‘home’ for as long as you’re in town.
+Instead, change one to be the address of your current accommodation, by clicking or tapping on the menu icon, then choosing “Your Places”.
+It only takes a few seconds, and makes it much easier to find your way “home” for as long as you’re in town.
 That’s doubly true if you’re staying in an Airbnb rental, or anywhere else without a name you can search for.

-Now, whenever you need to get back from a long day of exploring, just type ‘home’ or ‘work’ into the app’s search bar, and away you go.
+Now, whenever you need to get back from a long day of exploring, just type “home” or “work” into the app’s search bar, and away you go.

 Take Your Directions With You

 Ever looked up directions on your computer, headed out the door, and promptly forget where you were going?
 Yeah, me too.
-While my Google Maps search history usually syncs up between my laptop and phone, it doesn’t happen straight away.
+While my Google Maps search history usually syncs between my laptop and phone, it doesn’t happen straight away.
 If I leave the house straight away and don’t have cell data on my phone, I’m often out of luck.